-The Three-Bite Rule for your picky eater: Does it work?
+The “No Thank you Bite” for your picky eater: Does it work?

 3 Reasons Why the "3-Bite Rule Sucks

-The Three-Bite Rule for your picky eater: Does it work?
+The “No Thank you Bite” for your picky eater: Does it work?

-Which is making your child take a bite (or more) of everything on their plate before they can leave the table.
-Or get dessert or whatever the favourite bribe-du-jour is.
+This means making your child take a bite (or more) of a certain food before they can leave the table, or get dessert or whatever the favourite bribe-du-jour is.

 Does this work?
 Will it get more nutrients into your kids?
-Make them like the food?
-Because how can they possibly know if they like it if they haven’t tasted it?!
+Will it make them like the food?
+Becuase how can they possibly know if they like it if they haven’t tasted it, right?!

-In this blog, I’m going to share my top 3 reasons why forced eating rules like this do not work and actually backfire.
+In this blog, I’ll share my top three reasons why forced eating rules like this do not work and actually backfire.

 The forced bites can create a lifelong hatred of the exact food you’re trying to get your child to eat